 12 - 14 years

-The Affenpincher's shaggy but neat appearance requires hand-stripping the coat every three to four months to maintain the proper texture.
-Non-show Affenpinschers may be trimmed rather than stripped, but it will alter the coat texture.
-Though Affens are low-shedding dogs, weekly brushing is necessary to prevent mats and tangles.
-Baths may be given as necessary.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaking a nail.
+The Affenpincher's shaggy but tidy coat requires hand stripping every three to four months to maintain the proper texture.
+Non-show Affenpinschers may be trimmed rather than stripped, but doing this will alter the coat texture.
+Though Affens are low-shedding dogs, weekly brushing will prevent matting and tangles.
+Give your Affen a bath as necessary.
+Trimming her nails regularly will help prevent painful splitting, cracking, or breaking a nail.

 Common Health Issues